Skip to content

 Terraces of Ollantaytambo

-Inca water channels in Ollantaytambo
+Inca Water Canals in Ollantaytambo

-Water Channels and Water System
+Water Canals and Water System

 Baño de la Ñusta